Chiddy Bang: World Freestyle Record

 On April 29, 2011, after rapping for 9 hours, 18 minutes, and 22 seconds at MTV's inaugural O Music Awards in Las Vegas, Chidera "Chiddy" Anamege earned himself a place in the Guinness Book of World Records for Longest Freestyle and Longest Continuous Rap, a title previously held by Canadian rapper D. O., in August 2003 at 8 hours and 45 minutes and 23 seconds.
 He told XXLmag.com that it was "definitely a surreal experience."
 He also mentioned that to earn the record he had to keep rapping even during the two bathroom breaks he took.

+However, this record has subsequently been broken numerous times, including by George Watsky and the current record holder, Japan's PONEY, at 48 hours, 1 minute, and 10 seconds.